Construction has started on Honiana Te Puni Reserve as part of the delivery of the Ngā Ūranga ki Pito-One section of Te Ara Tupua.

 Honiana Te Puni Reserve is situated at the northernmost point of Te Whanganui a Tara Wellington Harbour, at the Western end of Pito-One.
 In future it will be the northern gateway to the Ngā Ūranga ki Pito-One section of Te Ara Tupua.

 The reserve land was returned to Taranaki Whānui ki te Upoko o te Ika (Port Nicholson Block Settlement Trust) as part of their Treaty settlement, and is managed by Hutt City Council.

-Planning for Te Ara Tupua has reinvigorated conversations about the long-term future for Honiana Te Puni Reserve.
-These conversations have been led by Te Ara Tupua Mana Whenua Steering Group, and a plan and vision have been developed jointly by Taranaki Whānui, Waka Kotahi NZ Transport Agency, and Hutt City Council.
+During planning for Te Ara Tupua, conversations started about the future for Honiana Te Puni Reserve.
+These conversations have been led by Te Ara Tupua Mana Whenua Steering Group, and a plan and vision have been agreed by Taranaki Whānui, Waka Kotahi NZ Transport Agency, and Hutt City Council.

-A new purpose-built building will be constructed to accommodate both the Wellington Water Ski Club and Wellington Rowing Association at the eastern end of the reserve.
+A new purpose-built building will accommodate both the Wellington Water Ski Club and Wellington Rowing Association at the eastern end of the reserve.